laravel/docs/cashier-paddle.md

 </x-paddle-button>
 ```

 The Paddle checkout widget is asynchronous.
-Once the user creates a subscription within the widget, Paddle will send your application a webhook so that you may properly update the subscription state in our own database.
+Once the user creates a subscription within the widget, Paddle will send your application a webhook so that you may properly update the subscription state in your application's database.
 Therefore, it's important that you properly [set up webhooks](#handling-paddle-webhooks) to accommodate for state changes from Paddle.

 > **Warning**
 > After a subscription state change, the delay for receiving the corresponding webhook is typically minimal but you should account for this in your application by considering that your user's subscription might not be immediately available after completing the checkout.